timmoorhouse/mega65-forth/README.md

 - Tests
   - [ ] [Test suite](https://github.com/gerryjackson/forth2012-test-suite)
   - [ ] Some reasonable way of capturing test results
-    - It might make sense to have a way to redirect `EMIT` to a file (this would need to persist across an `ABORT` though, so may need a compilation option)
+    - It might make sense to have a way to redirect `EMIT` to a file (this would need to persist across an `ABORT` though, so may need a compilation option)   gforth makes `EMIT` a deferred, which might be the cleanest option (once we support `DEFER`).
 - Benchmarks
   - [ ] Compiling the dictionary?
   - [ ] Something without I/O?